eridiumprojects/zoo-hobbie-project/README.md

 # Interview REST API Service

-A spring boot REST web service that allows the basic CRUD operations and update entities relations.
+A spring boot REST web service that allows the basic CRUD operations and update entities relations .
 Added Authentication and Authorization via the Spring Security module.

 ## User